When you look at how brands actually grow (through mental availability, attention, and reach), the evidence points somewhere surprising:

 It turns out 85% of digital ad impressions generate less than 2.5 seconds of active attention, which is not enough time to build a memory.

 For an established brand, that barely matters.
-Bosch or Coca-Cola can be recognised in a fraction of a second because their brand assets, known as Me codes and Need codes, are already burned into your brain.
+Bosch or Coca-Cola can be recognized in a fraction of a second because their brand assets are already burned into your brain.
 But for a brand no one has heard of yet?
 Two seconds are almost useless.

 However, broadcast TV delivers around 5 seconds of active attention per impression – more than double what you get from social media.
 That extra window is exactly what a small brand needs to introduce itself, land a message, and start building something in people's minds.